Agree with our rating?

-Greater Giving appears to make use of the Global Payments advertising and marketing network in order to acquire new merchants.
+Greater Giving appears to make use of the Global Payments advertising and marketing network in order to acquire new clients.
 This means that the company’s sales strategy could include anything from web advertising to independent sales agents.
 At this time, we are unable to locate any complaints about Greater Giving that allege misrepresentation or nondisclosure by the company’s sales team.
 This indicates that the company does not suffer from the sales issues that plague its parent company, Global Payments, from time to time.

 No Deceptive Rates

 Additionally, the Greater Giving website does not list any “teaser” rates or unrealistic promotions.
-A 14-day free trial of the service is available for prospective customers who want to explore its potential impact of their business.
+A 14-day free trial of the service is available for prospective customers who want to explore its potential impact on their business.
 We therefore award it an “A” rating in this category.
 If you suspect that Greater Giving is sneaking hidden fees into your monthly bill, you can double-check your pricing with a third-party statement audit.

 Copyright © 2023 CardPaymentOptions.com, Inc. (Digital Fingerprint: 0d38c6720f0d78a701b74d58653af608).
 Getting paid to re-write this page?
 Click here to earn a reward.